 If you’re interested in swapping to a menstrual cup, I highly recommend checking out the Put A Cup In It website which has tons of tips, videos, reviews, and “the cup quiz” which will give you a recommendation on which cup to try based on your body.
 My quiz recommended the Fleurcup for me, but it wasn’t available on Amazon (and let’s face it, if I can’t order it from Amazon, I’m not going to order it), so I went with the second runner up, the Lena Sensitive Cup.
 Not gonna lie, I’m a little mad it’s only available in clear when all the other companies offer cute colors, but I’m saving the world one period at a time over here.

-I also purchased a storage/sterilizing container for my cup and I’m going to get a couple pairs of period panties as backups when I start using the cup because I’ve read that leaks definitely do happen as you learn how to use a cup.
+I also purchased a storage/sterilizing container for my cup and I’m going to get a couple of pairs of period panties as backups when I start using the cup because I’ve read that leaks definitely do happen as you learn how to use a cup.

-I don’t think this brush is the greatest compared the paddle-sized Wet Brush Pro that I use, so I would NOT recommend it for those with super thick, curly hair, but if you have a normal amount of hair, I think it would be fine.
+I don’t think this brush is the greatest compared to the paddle-sized Wet Brush Pro that I use, so I would NOT recommend it for those with super thick, curly hair, but if you have a normal amount of hair, I think it would be fine.

 Shampoo & Body Bars

 And last, but not least, I’ve swapped my shampoo and body wash in plastic bottles for an Ethique shampoo bar and an Ethique body polish bar.
 I went with the Ethique brand after some recommendations and reading their reviews.
-Plus, I liked that they also sold a biodegradable in-shower storage container (that composts after 5 years) that keeps the bars from sitting in pool of water and getting gross on the bottom.
+Plus, I liked that they also sold a biodegradable in-shower storage container (that composts after 5 years) that keeps the bars from sitting in a pool of water and getting gross on the bottom.

 I’m trying out the Ethique body polish bar, but honestly, I’m not the biggest fan, it’s super expensive and I will probably swap to Dr. Bronner’s Pue-Castile Bar Soap in the future.
 But the Ethique shampoo bar is awesome.
 Like I mentioned above, I have thick, curly hair and I was afraid a shampoo bar wouldn’t lather as well, but it does!!